seldo/tumblr-queuer/README.md

 # Tumblr queuer

 This is a huge hack.
-It creates a very small Tumblr OAuth app that can put things into your tumblr queue at specified type, in very large batches.
+It creates a very small Tumblr OAuth app that can put things into your tumblr queue at specified times, in very large batches.
 It exists to power the Twitter account
 @sunofseldo (I post to Tumblr and IFTTT cross-posts.
 Should I use Buffer or something?
 I dunno.)

 Anyway.
 It creates an app that listens on [http://127.0.0.1:3000](http://127.0.0.1:3000)